 Before Bagus Agro Pelaga was a luxury resort the Balinese government operated a farm on the land.
 Although it has since been transformed into a farm stay the 45 acres continue to be used for agriculture to grow an abundance of flowers, fruits, and vegetables which are tended to by 34 local farmers.
 The 10,000 garden roses that are grown here are used to add fragrance to guest rooms at all Bagus Discovery Group properties.
 Each property also prepares meals using the freshest seasonal ingredients that are grown here on the farm.
 Extra produce is consumed by local staff and sold at markets throughout Bali.

 Guests have the chance to tour the farms at Bagus Agro Pelaga to learn about the organic produce and how they’re able to avoid using chemicals.
 Did you know that an organic pineapple takes an entire year to grow?
 I also learned that peanuts grow in the ground and not on trees like cashews!
 Neverending patches of orange trees scented the resort with citrus as they were almost ready to be harvested.
-At night the aroma from the lilies takes over, they only open in the evening and smell divine, but are poisonous for humans to consume.
+At night the aroma from the lilies takes over, they only open in the evening and smell pine, but are poisonous for humans to consume.
 One of the most astonishing things I’ve discovered as I travel is the way food grows, which has helped me have a stronger appreciation for the fruits and veggies that nourish my body.

 Almost all of the ingredients used to prepare meals at the on-site Lotus Restaurant and Tunjung Restaurant are gathered from the adjacent farms.
 The most popular dish is the steamboat, which also happens to be my favorite!
 I love that you can get involved in the cooking process of your cuisine.
 BBQ and traditional Indonesian dishes are also available.
 My favorite meal of the day though was breakfast which was delivered to my balcony each morning and equipped with farm fresh fruit, homemade strawberry juice, and pastries.